simonvincenthk/simonvincenthk.github.io/_posts/2021-12-26-Appendix B: Machine Learning with PyTourch and fastai.md

 ## B.2 Machine Learning Method <a class="anchor" id="section_b_2"></a>

-The software and hardware proposed by Howard and Grugger, in Deep Learning for Coders with fastai & PyTorch, is fastai, Pythorch, and python running on a Linux computer with an NVIDIA GPU. [^howardandgugger-20] Python is a popular successor of the C and C++ programming languages.
+The software and hardware proposed by Howard and Grugger, in *Deep Learning for Coders with fastai & PyTorch*, is fastai, Pythorch, and python running on a Linux computer with an NVIDIA GPU. [^howardandgugger-20] Python is a popular successor of the C and C++ programming languages.
 PyTorch is a “flexible and developer-friendly” tool within the language designed for machine-learning applications. [^howardandgugger-20] And, fastai is a library and API that includes many recent and useful additions to machine learning. [^howardandgugger-20] NVIDIA GPUs most commonly support deep-learning libraries. [^howardandgugger-20] And, running deep-learning applications built with this software stack on Linux machines by-passes many difficulties that may otherwise arise. [^howardandgugger-20]

 fastai has four main predefined applications: [^howardandgugger-20]
 1. Vision